AlineCoutinho/site/content/project/Introduction to Studying Social Sciences/index.md

 ---

-Welcome to Introduction to Social Sciences!
 This course is designed to help students develop basic academic and non-academic strategies to succeed in their studies in social sciences.
-We will discuss the research process in social sciences and its importance in an age of abundant information.
-We will learn how to develop research questions, produce a research project, conduct a literature review, collect data, critically assess research claims, summarize and manage information, and report research findings.
+We discuss the research process in social sciences and its importance in an age of abundant information.
+We learn how to develop research questions, produce a research project, conduct a literature review, collect data, critically assess research claims, summarize and manage information, and report research findings.

-As such, the course will introduce students to the idea of social sciences, and help students develop strategies to learn efficiently.
+As such, the course introduces students to the idea of social sciences, and help students develop strategies to learn efficiently.
 Most specifically, this course seeks to help students:

 -	Familiarize with the methods of social science research.
 -	Understand the use of theory and concepts in social sciences